DSOlab/widera_2023_access/PartB.md

 * establishment of sound collaboration with

 GFZ will act as the SLR node, since it has a longstanding contribution in the technique, evident by its involvement in the ILRS as an Analysis Center.
+Dissemination of knowledge and expertise will be carried out via:
+* personnel visits from the institutes to NTUA and vice-versa,
+* co-supervision of one PhD,
+* organization of a joint summer school,
+* on-site visit of NTUA personnel at the SLR station at Potsdam, operated by GFZ

+OSO/Chalmers will act as the VLBI knowledge node.
+OSO hosts one of the few VLBI sites in Europe and is a prominent member of the International VLBI Service for Geodesy and Astrometry.
+OSO will undertake the task of transfering technique-specific knowledge to NTUA, via:
+* personnel visits from the institutes to NTUA and vice-versa,
+* co-supervision of one PhD,
+* organization of a joint summer school,
+* on-site visit of NTUA personnel at the observation site operated by OSO